ShivamTripathi028/rak-chatbot-backend/product-categories/software-apis-and-libraries/rui3/at-command-manual.md

 ```

 :::tip NOTE
--  In this case, the EU868 SF9 / 125 MHz and the default frequency value is 869525000.
+-  In this case, the EU868 SF9 / 125&nbsp;MHz and the default frequency value is 869525000.
 It depends on the region frequency, and it can only be read.
 :::

 [Back](#content)

 ### AT+BTIME